-- the work of the internal reviewer; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditor;
+- the work of the internal reviewer: - the financial management and governance self-assessment process; - the school resource management self-assessment tool and the school resource management selfassessment tool; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditor;

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Premises Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.